hammytheham/trexplot/README.md

 run `ipython SOME-PATH/Trexplot/trexplot.py`

-This will use the trexoptions file which controls plotting located in this folder.
+This will use the `trexoptions.py` file which controls plotting.
 The trex options supplied by default has only a few options turned on.
+You use this scipt to 'drive the bus'.

 Supported .tec files are flow data, flow vector, displacement, stress strain, aqueous concentrations, gas volfrac, mineral abundances and saturation states.